Lambda-School-Labs/express-groomer-c-fe/README.md

 # Express Groomer

-Express groomer connects groomers and clients.
-This allows for groomers to meet at the clients residence or allows the clients to meet at the groomers.
+Express Groomer connects groomers and clients.
+This allows for groomers to meet at the client's residence or allows the clients to meet at the groomer's.
 Clients will have the ability to safely schedule an appointment and groomers can grow their business.

 You can find the [`Deployed Project`](https://b.expressgroomer.dev) located [here](https://b.expressgroomer.dev).